 The Division will continue its efforts to advocate on behalf of consumers regarding homeowners insurance and medical professional liability insurance matters pending before the MIA.
-The Division will continue its review of all insurance filings in those two areas and will evaluate any impact on consumers.
+The Division will continue its review of all insurance filings evaluating any impact on consumers.
 As in past years, the Division will represent consumer interests before the House and Senate committees, reviewing insurance bills and supporting legislation that will protect consumer interests.
-The Division will engage in state-wide consumer outreach.
+The Division will continue to engage in state-wide consumer outreach.